Back to Solutions SERVICES

 From 15 April 2026, Microsoft restricted Copilot Chat inside Word, Excel, PowerPoint and OneNote for users on the free Copilot Chat tier.
 Full in-app Copilot now requires a paid Microsoft 365 Copilot (Premium) licence.
 The change has forced many UK SMEs to re-evaluate who actually needs Premium — and whether a targeted custom automation would deliver more value than rolling paid licences out to the whole team.

 Yes.
-As of April 2026, Microsoft 365 Copilot Premium lets you choose between OpenAI models and Anthropic's Claude Opus 4.6 on a per-task basis — not a tenant-wide switch.
+As of April 2026, Microsoft 365 Copilot Premium lets you choose between OpenAI models and Anthropic's Claude Opus 4.6 on a per-task basis.
+As of May 2026, Claude is also default-on inside Word, Excel and PowerPoint for eligible Copilot tenants — the earlier opt-in is gone.
 The choice changes the tone and reasoning quality of outputs but not what Copilot can do, which is still bounded by the Microsoft Graph and the apps Copilot sits inside.

 Four to eight weeks end-to-end for a typical UK SME: readiness (1–2 weeks), governance (1–3 weeks), pilot (1 week), and full rollout with training (1–2 weeks).